protatodev/WordCounter/README.md

 #### Epicodus C# Week 1 Word Counter Project, 6.29.2018

-#### By Protatodev
+#### By Protatodev (Thad Donaghue)

 ## Description

 This program will prompt the user to enter a word.
 The program will then prompt the user to enter a string and will display how many times the word they entered appears in the string.
+The program will ignore special characters for both the word and phrase inputs.
+The program will ignore whitespaces for the word input, but not the phrase input (whitespaces are used to delimit each word).
+Both inputs are handled case insensitively.

 ## Specs